 The only Brand presence in this film which hints at product placement is the use of the Bing search engine.
 Upon returning to crime fighting, Robocop uses Microsoft’s search tool to research news stories relating to crime.
 He uses it on a futuristic, police computer.
 This appearance associates Bing with technology, the future and both news research and police investigation.

-Whilst a couple of other brands are seen in passing, no car Brands are clearly shown and many made for movies vehicles are seen in the background.
+While a couple of other brands are seen in passing, no car Brands are clearly shown and many made for movies vehicles are seen in the background.
 There was clearly an artistic decision that was made to convey the future through imaginary cars with no collaboartion sith car manufatures.
 This differs from such films as I, Robot where movie producser worked closely with Audi to create futuristic cars both for the main charatcer to use but also for the background.

 Furthermore, the movie centers largely around the main character being critically injured in car explosion which could explain why no car manufacturer would have wanted to collaborate with this movie.

-- THE ELEMENT or THE FACTOR
+The ELEMENT or THE FACTOR

 An omni present part of the film is Samuel L Jackson’s charatcer, an eccentric television host always keen to comment on the political/business themes of the film whilst clearly having a bias.